 6 The Navigable Waters Amendment Regulations 1992 r.
 9 is a transitional provision that has no further effect.

-7 On the date as at which this reprint was prepared, the Navigable Waters Amendment Regulations (No. 2) 2008 r.
+7 On the date as at which this compilation was prepared, the Navigable Waters Amendment Regulations (No. 2) 2008 r.
 3 and 4 had not come into operation.
 They read as follows:

 “